lesgourg/class_public/doc/input/chap3.md

 thermodynamics, only the perturbations and sources, etc.) It is then straightforward to truncate the full hierarchy of modules 1, ...
 10 at some arbitrary order.
 We provide several "reduced executables" achieving precisely this.
-They are located in `test/test_`_module_`.c` (like, for instance, `test/test_perturbations.c`) and they can be complied using the Makefile, which contains the appropriate commands and definitions (for instance, you can type `make test_perturbations`).
+They are located in `test/test_module_.c` (like, for instance, `test/test_perturbations.c`) and they can be complied using the Makefile, which contains the appropriate commands and definitions (for instance, you can type `make test_perturbations`).

 The `test/` directory contains other useful example of alternative main functions, like for instance `test_loops.c` which shows how to call `CLASS` within a loop over different parameter values.
 There is also a version `test/test_loops_omp.c` using a double level of openMP parallelisation: one for running several `CLASS` instances in parallel, one for running each `CLASS` instance on several cores.
-The comments in theses files are self-explanatory.
+The comments in these files are self-explanatory.

 # Input/output #